FixelAlgorithmsTeam/fixel/_posts/2018-03-08-luminosity-mask-001.md

 hidden: false
 ---
 ![Luminosity Mask 001][1]
+{% if layout.type != "post" %}
+Everywhere you go you read about Luminosity Masks.
+But how does it works?
+Not in the sense how to create it, but what really happens?
+Well, let's try answering that and doing it deep (Hopefully interesting).
+{% endif %}

 Everywhere you go you read about Luminosity Masks.
 I'm really surprised it doesn't have its own Wikipedia Page (Maybe we'll take care of that).